 All you have to do is the following

-Camera Settings: Focus in on the subject, and put the camera in AUTO MODE.
+- Camera Settings: Focus on the subject, and put the camera in AUTO MODE.
 If the lighting is good, the camera will pick the best ISO, you’ll be fine.
-Yes, I’ll telling you to let the camera do the work.
+Yes, I’ll tell you to let the camera do the work.
 That’s the easiest way.

-Your Audio: Capture audio from external device and camera’s mic.
+- Your Audio: Capture audio from an external device and camera’s mic.
 You can even have the instrument and vocals on the same track if you want.

 - Transfer Files: Transfer audio and video files to your computer.

 - Upload Video: Upload your video song to your favorite social media platform.